Part II: Explaining reason and

 research and knowledge (outside pure mathematics) is to point

-the available information (as either personally observed
+available or possible information (as either personally observed

-can inform us on the question: in the gigantic mathematical set
+to express, in the gigantic mathematical set

 of all "arbitrary" series of perceptions (such as the set of all